-NRS 230 CLINICAL PHARMACOLOGY I (3.00 Lecture Hrs./Wk.)
+NRS 230 CLINICAL PHARMACOLOGY 1 (3.00 Lecture Hrs./Wk.)

 This course introduces the theoretical background that enables students to provide safe and effective care related to drugs and natural products to persons throughout the lifespan.
-It includes the foundational concepts of principles of pharmacology, nonopioid analgesics, and antibiotics, as well as additional classes of drugs.
-Students will learn to make selected clinical decisions in the context of nursing regarding using current, reliable sources of information, understanding of pharmacokinetics and pharmacodynamics, developmental physiologic considerations, monitoring and evaluating the effectiveness of drug therapy ,teaching persons from diverse populations regarding safe and effective use of drugs and natural products, intervening to increase therapeutic benefits and reduce potential negative effects, and communicating appropriately with other health professionals regarding drug therapy.
-Drugs are studied by therapeutic orpharmacological class using an organized framework.
+It includes the foundational concepts of principles of pharmacology, as well as numerous classes of drugs.
+Students will learn to make selected clinical decisions in the context of nursing regarding using current, reliable sources of information, understanding of pharmacokinetics and pharmacodynamics, developmental physiologic considerations, monitoring and evaluating the effectiveness of drug therapy, teaching persons from diverse populations regarding safe and effective use of drugs and natural products, intervening to increase therapeutic benefits and reduce potential negative effects, and communicating appropriately with other health professionals regarding drug therapy.
+Drugs are studied by therapeutic or pharmacological class using an organized framework.

-Prerequisite: Admission into Nursing Program, NRS 110, BI 234.
+Prerequisite: Admission into Nursing Program.

-Co-requisite: NRS 111.
-WINTER 2020, 2021
+Co-requisite: NRS 110.
+FALL

-NRS 231 CLINICAL PHARMACOLOGY II (3.00 Lecture Hrs./Wk.)
+NRS 231 CLINICAL PHARMACOLOGY 2 (3.00 Lecture Hrs./Wk.)

-This sequel to Clinical Pharmacology I continues to provide the theoretical background that enables students to provide safe and effective nursing care related to drugs and natural products to persons throughout the lifespan.
+This sequel to Clinical Pharmacology 1 continues to provide the theoretical background that enables students to provide safe and effective nursing care related to drugs and natural products to persons throughout the lifespan.
 Students will learn to make selected clinical decisions in the context of nursing regarding using current, reliable sources of information, monitoring and evaluating the effectiveness of drug therapy, teaching persons from diverse populations regarding safe and effective use of drugs and natural products, intervening to increase therapeutic benefits and reduce potential negative effects, and communicating appropriately with other health professionals regarding drug therapy.
-The course addresses additional classes of drugs and related natural products not contained in Clinical Pharmacology I.
+The course addresses additional classes of drugs and related natural products not contained in Clinical Pharmacology 1.

-Prerequisite: Admission into Nursing Program, BI234 (or equivalent), NRS 110, NRS 112 NRS 230.
-Co-requisite: NRS 111.
+Prerequisite: NRS 112, NRS 230 & NRS 232.

+Co-requisite: NRS 111 & NRS 233.
+SPRING

+NRS 232

-NRS 232 PATHOPHYSIOLOGICAL PROCESSES I (3.00 Lecture Hrs./Wk.)
+PATHOPHYSIOLOGICAL PROCESSES 1 (3.00 Lecture Hrs./Wk.)